John A. Patterson MD, MSPH, FAAFP, ABIHM

 3) Evaluating the intervention by measuring employee perceptions of change in work conditions, levels of stress, job satisfaction and health.

 Judging by recent trends, we can expect more polls showing ‘most livable cities’, ‘best places to work’ and ‘best companies to work for.’
-Increasingly well-informed consumers want to support organizations that serve the common good and their employees while serving their bottom line.
+Increasingly well-informed consumers want to support organizations that serve the common good and their employees’ well-being while also serving their bottom line.
 Employees, employers and customers can all benefit from programs aimed at managing job stress.

-A psychologist in your area can be found through the American Psychological Association (APA) 1-800-964-2000
+A psychologist in your area can be found through the American Psychological Association (APA) Psychologist Locator 1-800-964-2000

 About the Author–

 Dr Patterson is past president of the Kentucky Academy of Family Physicians and is certified in family medicine, integrative holistic medicine, mind body medicine, mindfulness-based stress reduction (MBSR), Mindful Practice in Medicine, yoga therapy and physician coaching.
 He is on the faculty of Saybrook College of Integrative Medicine and Health Sciences (Pasadena) and the Center for Mind Body Medicine (Washington, DC).
 He teaches stress management for the University of Kentucky Health and Wellness Program and operates the Mind Body Studio in Lexington, where he offers integrative medicine consultations and group classes.
 He can be reached through his website at www.mindbodystudio.org